calintat/minimal/README.md

 ### Syntax highlighting

 The theme supports syntax highlighting thanks to [highlight.js](https://highlightjs.org).
-You can change the color sheme via the `highlightStyle` param.
+You can change the color scheme via the `highlightStyle` param.
 Checkout out the options [here](https://highlightjs.org/static/demo/), make sure your main languages render well.
 For best results with dark-mode, I reccommend choosing a light background style that matches your `accent` color.
 You control the languages that are highlighted with the `highlightLanguages` param.

 The style and languages should be written in hyphen-separated lowercase, for example: